 Special Circumstances Consideration Form - Beloit College uses the FAFSA and the Beloit College Financial Aid Application to determine aid eligibility in a consistent way between all families; however, occasionally special circumstances exist that are not represented by the FAFSA or on the Beloit form, and additional explanation is necessary.
 The financial aid revision process exists so that Beloit College can continue to be an affordable choice for your family if your circumstances change suddenly, or if new information becomes available that impacts your financial aid eligibility.
 Please complete and submit this form if you would like the Financial Aid Office to re-evaluate your aid based on new information.

 Forms Related to Student Employment on Campus:

-Beloit College Student Employment Handbook (2012-13) - This is a guide for work-study employees.
-A student receives a hard copy of the Employment Guide upon job placement at the College.
+Beloit College Student Employment Handbook (2013-14) - This is a guide for students who will work on campus during the school year.
 In addition to summarizing the policies and procedures that govern campus employment, the guide details the payroll dates and touches on a number of other topics pertinent to student employment.